nypasha1928/PyBer_Analysis/README.md

 https://github.com/nypasha1928/PyBer_Analysis/blob/main/analysis/Fig6.png

-Creating a box-and-whisker plot (figure7 below) showed us that there is one outlier in the urban ride count data ( 39 ).
+Creating a box-and-whisker plot (figure 2 below) showed us that there is one outlier in the urban ride count data ( 39 ).
 Also, the average number of rides in the rural cities is about 4- and 3.5-times lower per city than the urban and suburban cities, respectively.

 https://github.com/nypasha1928/PyBer_Analysis/blob/main/analysis/Fig2.png